michelleyg1/website/content/post/2024-02-13-influenza-like-illness-hospital-admissions-poisson-regression/index.md

 resp <- read.socrata("https://data.cityofnewyork.us/resource/2nwg-uqyg.json?mod_zcta=11368&$limit=10000")
 ```

-Checking the different types of data that are stored in the differnet variables in the dataset.
+Checking the different types of data that are stored in the different variables in the dataset.

 ```r
 str(resp)